 That would put the education system at risk of “doing a little bit for everybody and a whole lot for nobody,” said Assemblywoman Shirley Weber, a San Diego Democrat representing the Legislative Black Caucus.

-Brown made a surprise morning appearance, telling the crowd of hundreds that the most competent level of decision-making must include those on the front lines of education – teachers, neighborhoods, parents and students.
-He said that the regulations can be made better over time.
+Brown, who last year said his school funding plan was “a matter of equity and civil rights,” made a surprise morning appearance at the board meeting.
+He told the crowd of hundreds that the most competent level of decision-making must include those on the front lines of education – teachers, neighborhoods, parents and students.
+Districts are required to solicit opinions through advisory committee meetings; Sacramento City Unified, for instance, has one scheduled Wednesday at its headquarters.

 “We are not omnipotent,” he told the group.
 “A little humility is in order.”